A Liquor Sales Licence may be issued to allow the sale and service of liquor to the public for on-site consumption.

 Liquor Sales Licences may also be combined with an Endorsement.
 Endorsements allow licence holders to sell and serve liquor under specific circumstances (see the Endorsements section in this Guide for more information).

 In order to begin processing your application, you must submit the following:

 - Entity Disclosure*

-Entity Disclosure information must be provided by the applicant corporation and by all corporations directly or indirectly holding 10% or more of the shares of the applicant.
+Entity Disclosure information must be provided by the applicant and by all entities directly or indirectly holding 10% or more of the outstanding shares or of a class of shares of the applicant.

 - Personal Disclosure*

 Personal Disclosure information must be provided by all of the following persons:

 - All Officers and/or Directors